101br03k/linux-alldekstop-install/README.md

-# all linux easy dekstop install script
+# linux easy dekstop install script
 currently not working

 install script for all common linux dekstops